yyrliu/nomad-distro-dev/README.md

 4. Create a `nomad.yaml` file.

     This file is used to configure nomad.
-It must be placed in the `packages/nomad-FAIR` folder.
+It must be placed in the top-level directory of your repository, where all commands are executed from.

     For more information on configuration options, refer to the detailed [nomad configuration docs](https://nomad-lab.eu/prod/v1/staging/docs/reference/config.html#setting-values-from-a-nomadyaml).